 But I don’t know that a 35-year-old wide receiver who was out of football last season is suddenly going to come in and carry the Saints to a Super Bowl title.
 I don’t even know if the Saints actually will sign Moss.

 What’s happening here is the Saints are looking at possibilities.
 That’s not a bad idea because they could be losing top receiver Marques Colston when free agency starts next week.
 They also could lose Robert Meachem, who, while not as prolific as Colston, has become an important cog in the Saints’ rotation of wide receivers.

 Moss is worth a look.
 If he has anything left, he becomes an option if Colston and/or Meachem depart.
 Like Colston and Meachem, Moss is a taller wide receiver and could pair nicely with shorter receivers Lance Moore and Devery Henderson.

 But Moss isn’t a carbon copy of Colston.
 In his best days -- and it’s been a while since Moss was at the top of his game (2009 in New England was his last good season) -- he wasn’t the same style of receiver as Colston.
-Moss was a long-striding receiver, who could get open deep.
-Colston’s never been that kind of player.
-But Colston’s real value to the Saints has been in the mid-level passing game.
-He has dependable hands and his size allowed him to make a big impact over the middle.
+Moss was a long-striding receiver who could get open deep.
+Colston has never been that kind of player.
+But Colston’s real value to the Saints has been in the midlevel passing game.
+He has dependable hands and his size has allowed him to make a big impact over the middle.